Starting Dahlias From Seed

 I gently remove the seedling from the paper towel and transfer it to the prepared seed plug trays.

-I use both fluorescent shop lights for my seedlings and grow lights for my dahlia cuttings or when I pot up my seedlings.
-I purchase my grow lights online at Amazon.
-It is a 4 pack of lights.
-They are called Barrina LED Grow lights that are 4 feet long, 168W (4x42W, 1000W equivalent), full spectrum.
-I have them in my basement over a table.
+My husband attached the lights to a homemade frame that he made.
+I have the lights in my basement hanging over a table.
 They work great for when I pot up my dahlia seedlings or dahlia cuttings, and I intend to grow them inside for a month or so.
 I have used them for several years now.
 (I may earn a small commission over time from qualifying purchases as an Amazon Associate).
 Here is a link to the lights.

 I purchased an AgroMax 2 foot light rack from HTG Supply Company.
 The lights are T5 2 foot 2 fluorescent lamp fixture with 5000 lumens and 6500K full spectrum blue-white lights.